ethereum/execution-apis/src/engine/specification.md

 On the other hand, generic many-to-one Consensus Layer to Execution Layer configurations are not supported out-of-the-box.
 The Execution Layer, by default, only supports one chain head at a time and thus has undefined behavior when multiple Consensus Layers simultaneously control the head.
-The Engine API does work properly, if in such a many-to-one configuration, only one Consensus Layer instantiation is able to *write* to the Execution Layer's chain head and initiate the payload build process (i.e. call `engine_forkchoiceUpdated` ), while other Consensus Layers can only safely insert payloads (i.e. `engine_executePayload`) and read from the Execution Layer.
+The Engine API does work properly, if in such a many-to-one configuration, only one Consensus Layer instantiation is able to *write* to the Execution Layer's chain head and initiate the payload build process (i.e. call `engine_forkchoiceUpdated` ), while other Consensus Layers can only safely insert payloads (i.e. `engine_newPayload`) and read from the Execution Layer.

 ## Errors